 Reading is pivotal to a child’s learning in general.
 The teaching of reading skills and the understanding of literature, enables the children to become lifelong, confident readers.
 As children begin to read, we focus on decoding, primarily through phonics, whole word recognition, rhyme, and context.
-As children build fluency, comprehension skills become our main area of focus and questioning looks at the ‘content domains’, as outline in the National Curriculum.
+As children build fluency, comprehension skills become our main area of focus and questioning looks at the ‘content domains’, as outlined in the National Curriculum.

 We encourage you to read with your child on a regular basis in order to support their reading progress.
 With your support, your child will be able to, not only read but also understand the text at a greater depth.